CardboardKungfu/hoofer-scraper/README.md

 Doing this generates a `.csv` file, e.g. `07-21_1842-hoofer-lessons.csv`.

+When finished, type `deactivate` to deactivate the python virtual environment.

 For easiest viewing, I typically open excel, go to the data tab, and import the data from a csv.
 It should load it into a table that you can sort to your hearts content.